BLUE HORIZON, BOOK 4

 “I understand,” Garnet told him.
 “Do you want me to talk to her about it?”

 Justy’s expression changed to one of gratitude, but then his countenance fell before he replied.
 “I would,” he said quietly, “but I really don’t want to hurt her feelings.
 Although a little clingy, she’s only been nice to me.
-I think I can tolerate it for the duration of our stay.”
+I can probably tolerate it for the duration of our stay.”

 “As you wish,” Garnet said.
 The lift came to a stop and they could hear the sound of voices before the door opened before them.
 “However,” she added, “let me know if you change your mind.”